Ada Ciganlija: Partizan

 The only settlement on Ada Ciganlija is in its northern section, located behind another dam.
-It is called Partizan, because of the nearby Partizan rowing club.
+It is called Partizan, because of the nearby Partizan Rowing Club.
 First stilt houses were built right after World War II as the summer houses for the army officers.
-In 1959 the construction of the propper settlement was suggested, and the first houses were built in 1960.
+In 1959 the construction of the proper settlement was suggested, and the first houses were built in 1960.
 Those were small, serial weekend houses with an area of 12 m2.
 Most of the original construction was finished from 1964 to 1966.
 As the nearby Ada Safari wasn't adapted yet and was a marshland, original settlers, who were from the upper classes, were leaving and instead the workers who migrated from the interior of Serbia settled in.
 During the various works on Ada Ciganlija, workers would use the houses as tool sheds.
 Additional boost was an influx of refugees from the Yugoslav Wars since 1991.

 City authorities planned to relocate the settlement.
 During the 2006 European floods, city authorities urged them to move to the mainland from the settlement, which was located almost 8 m below the dam, as the Sava reached a record height of 723 cm.
 The wall of the dam, on the brink of collapse, was hastily strengthened and elevated in an effort to prevent catastrophe, but even in these conditions, the populace refused to relocate, claiming the city to just be using the situation to relocate them.

 As their families grew, inhabitants expanded the houses.
 As of 2016 Partizan had some 1,000 inhabitants in 260 houses covering an area of 14 ha.
 By the latest urbanistic plans, the settlement is still to be evacuated as it is built without any permits and is located in the zone of the sanitary protection.
 In the 2016 plan for the area, city envisioned thermal and outdoor pools, spa center, small hospitality and catering venues, children's playgrounds and outdoor exhibition area.

 Announcement of the relocation of the Belgrade Zoo to Ada in February 2023, also included statement of the relocation of the settlement.
 Despite claims from the city officials that the idea was not made hastily, residents confirmed that already in July 2022 they were approached by the city to move out, but the zoo was not mentioned to them, which they took as a proof that the relocation of the zoo was an ad hoc idea.
 The residents were reluctant to move and refused compensations offered by the city.